dewiazizah968/Traffix.id/README.md

-**AI-based traffic monitoring and prediction system** that combines **YOLOv8**-based vehicle detection with **LSTM**-based multi-horizon traffic volume forecasting, enriched with weather data and national public holiday indicators, and served through a **FastAPI** backend with an adaptive signal timing recommendation engine.
+**AI-based traffic monitoring and prediction system** that combines **YOLOv8**-based vehicle detection with **LSTM**-based multi-horizon traffic volume forecasting, enriched with weather data and national public holiday indicators, served through a **FastAPI** backend with an adaptive signal timing recommendation engine, and visualized through a **React + TypeScript** web dashboard.

 ---